golang/website/_content/blog/type-construction-and-cycle-detection.md

 type T [unsafe.Sizeof(T{})]int
 ```

-In the same way as before, we'll reach a state like the below:
+In the same way as before, we'll reach a state like the one below:

 <img style="background-color:#f3f3f3" src="type-construction-and-cycle-detection/09.svg" />